Overview of how .NET Core is versioned

 (*) This chart uses a future 2.2 .NET Core Runtime as the example because a historic artifact meant the first SDK for .NET Core 2.1 is 2.1.300.
-For more information, See the history of .NET Core versioning.
+For more information, See the .NET Core version selection.

 - If the SDK has 10 feature updates before a runtime feature update, version numbers roll into the 1000 series with numbers like 2.2.1000 as the feature release following 2.2.900.
 This situation isn't expected to occur.

 - 99 patch releases without a feature release won't occur.
 If a release approaches this number, it forces a feature release.

 You can see more details in the initial proposal at the dotnet/designs repository.